Fly1971/Eastchurch/Eastchurch-aviation.md

 The story of aviation on the Isle of Sheppey, from first flights and the daring experiments of the Short Brothers, to the military advancements of two world wars, is a testament to human ingenuity, perseverance, and courage.
 The island’s contributions have left an indelible mark on the history of flight, and the legacy of the Isle of Sheppey serves as a reminder of the bold steps taken in our quest to conquer the skies.

+Brabazon, Lord.
+The Brabazon Story.
+London: William Heinemann, 1956.

+Britten, Michael D. Flights of Inspiration.
+Milton Keynes: Author House, 2009.

+Croydon C.B.E.
+R.A.F. (rted), Bill.
+Early Birds: A short history of how flight came to Sheppey.
+Sheerness: Publicity Matters, date of publication not known.

+Hughes, David T. Flying Past: A History of Sheppey Aviation.
+Gloucestershire: The History Press, 2009.

+Landau, Helen.
+The Birth of British Aviation: Prisoners of Hope.
+Cheltenham: MG Powell, 2013.

 ### References